Quantum Backends

 Usage via LunaSolve

 You can access D-Wave's quantum annealer via LunaSolve, providing robust solutions for optimization problems.
 Additionally, D-Wave's hybrid solvers, such as Leap Hybrid BQM, are available, leveraging both quantum and classical resources.
-Furthermore, there are custom solvers like the Quantum Assisted Genetic Algorithm (QAGA) developed by Aqarios that use D-Wave's QPUs, offering unique approaches to problem-solving.
+Furthermore, there are custom solvers like the Quantum Assisted Genetic Algorithm Plus (QAGA+) developed by Aqarios that use D-Wave's QPUs, offering unique approaches to problem-solving.

 Usage via LunaQ